nomiddlename/log4js-gelf/README.md

 [GELF](http://www.graylog2.org/about/gelf) format appender for [log4js-node](http://github.com/nomiddlename/log4js-node).
 Requires
 log4js version 0.7 or later to use.
+NOTE: log4js 0.7 has not yet been released.
+If you're using log4js 0.6.x you don't need this module, the gelf appender is already included.

 Installation
 ------------